4d/docs/website/translated_docs/es/Project/architecture.md

 > In 4D projects, development is done with 4D and multi-user development is managed through source control tools.
 4D Server can open .4DProject files for testing purposes.

+This text file can also contain configuration keys, in particular [`"tokenizedText": false`](../Preferences/general.md#excluding-tokens-in-existing-projects).

 ### `Sources`